 Epimediums, like Hostas and Heuchera, have small fibrous roots which can be easily pulled apart into small clumps.

-My main recommendation for this weekend is to spend some time in your garden to plan what you'd like to move and where you'd like to move them to.
+Before you begin dividing, my main recommendation is to spend some time planning what you'd like to move and where you'd like to move them.